 The opposite view (again, which is only mentioned and to which no credence is given herein) is that held by such “incomplete” biblically based groups as the United Church of God (formerly the Worldwide Church of God) and those known as Jehovah’s Witnesses; their view is that for the early Church to have replaced the proclamation about the Kingdom of God with the Good News about the person of Jesus was a clear mistake.
 They hold that Satan deceived the early Church in this regard and that the Church has been in error through the centuries until these groups came on the scene in the twentieth century to recover the pristine purity of the Church and once again to proclaim the Kingdom of God as God had originally intended.
 In between the extremes of these two views are other, more moderate views.

-One such view holds that the early believers in Jesus were so tremendously empowered by God the Holy Spirit that proclaiming the Kingdom of God was subsumed into the experience of the Spirit.
-The Spirit had come to empower them as He had Jesus; now they were simply experiencing the power of the Kingdom of God and miracles, signs, and wonders to such an extent that proclaiming the Kingdom of God as such was no longer necessary because they were, in fact, fully immersed in it.
+One such view holds that the early believers in Jesus were so tremendously empowered by God the Holy Spirit that proclaiming the Kingdom of God was subsumed into the experience of Spirit, Who had come to empower them as He had Jesus; now they were simply experiencing the power of the Kingdom of God and miracles, signs, and wonders to such an extent that proclaiming the Kingdom of God as such was no longer necessary because they were, in fact, fully immersed in it.
 Nevertheless, they did continue to proclaim what they held to be the one essential ingredient of the Kingdom message proclaimed by Jesus: repentance!
 (Compare Matthew 4: 17 with Acts 2: 38, 3: 19, 5: 31, 8: 22, 11: 18, 13: 24, 17: 30, 19: 4, 20: 21, 26: 20; Romans 2: 4; 2 Corinthians 7: 9 – 10; 2 Timothy 2: 25; Hebrews 6: 1; and 2 Peter 3: 9).

-Writing about this transition from Kingdom to Good News about Jesusoccurred in quite a natural manner in the early Church.
+Writing about this transition from Kingdom to Good News about Jesus occurred in quite a natural manner in the early Church.
 After Easter, another summons took its place alongside the petition for the coming of the Kingdom, namely, “Our Lord, come!”
 (1 Corinthians 16: 22; Revelation 22: 20).
 For this reason Paul proclaimed the Good News about Jesus and hardly spoke at all about the Kingdom of God.

 The concept of the Kingdom was still connected with Good News in the post-resurrection Church.
-Later on, however, it disappeared and was replaced by other ideas such as “in Christ” and “in the Spirit.”
+Later on, however, it disappeared and was replaced by other ideas such as “in Christ” and “in Spirit.”
 Because of its political overtones the term “Kingdom” was not suitable for the Church as it expanded into the Roman Empire.
 And when the term “Church” came to dominate the vocabulary, the term “Kingdom” was limited to the Kingdom or reign of Jesus in the coming new age.